cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 The filename gives information about the crash that occurred and how the input was derived.

-- "`id:000000`" is an ID for this crash – this is the" first and only crash found, so the ID is 0.
+- "`id:000000`" is an ID for this crash – this is the first and only crash found, so the ID is 0.
 - "`sig:06`" says what [*signal*][signal] caused the program to crash.
   You can get a list of Linux signals and their numbers by running the